qoomon/actions--access-token/server/README.md

 ### AWS Lambda

 > [!NOTE]
-> This deployment will add extra layer of security by using IAM authenticator for AWS Lambda.
+> This deployment will add extra layer of security by using IAM authenticator in front of the AWS Lambda,
-> All requests to the server need to be signed with AWS Signature Version 4
+> therefore the endpoint is secured by AWS identity and access management.
-> and therefore the server is secured by AWS identity and access management.
+> All requests to the server are signed with AWS Signature Version 4.

 <details><summary>Click me</summary>